 What would staff want to be included in a further training program?
 Are there older adult specific elements?

-The project took place in the South Bucks Older Adult Mental Health Team within the Oxford Health NHS Foundation Trust.
+The project took place in the South Bucks Older Adult Mental Health Team within Oxford Health NHS Foundation Trust.
 This is a multidisciplinary team (MDT) which provides care for older adults (typically aged 65 years and above) experiencing mental health problems, and additionally encompasses a memory clinic service for adults experiencing cognitive problems.
+The project was carried out by a trainee clinical psychologist on placement in the service and supervised by a team psychologist.

-Stage 1: Audit
+Stage One: Audit